 When you have “a number” to outfit, here are some ideas:

-- Have the bridesmaids carry ONE flower stem or ear a wrist corsages.
+- Have the bridesmaids carry ONE flower stem, carry a nosegay (small), flowers in their hair or wear a wrist corsages.
 (This is especially nice IF you plan to have one of the dance-down-the-aisle wedding party entries).

 Which brings us to funding only the things which are most important to you.